Curriculum & Tracks

 Advisor: Simona Bertacco

-The traditional, yet innovative, Interdisciplinary Humanities concentration (IH): for students oriented toward scholarly or creative interdisciplinary work, who might consider pursuing graduate studies at the doctoral level.
+The traditional yet innovative Interdisciplinary Humanities concentration is for students oriented toward scholarly or creative interdisciplinary work, who might consider pursuing graduate studies at the doctoral level.

 Advisor: Karl Swinehart

-The Humanities and Linguistics concentration: for students with an interest in understanding both language structure and language's mediating role in society and the arts through rigorous, interdisciplinary coursework in linguistics, language sciences, and the humanities.
+The Linguistics and the Humanities concentration is for students with an interest in understanding both language structure and language’s mediating role in society and the arts through rigorous, interdisciplinary coursework in linguistics, language sciences, and the humanities.
 Students are encouraged to explore diverse, creative projects for their research and work with faculty with expertise on topics including Indigenous language revitalization, verbal art and performance, constructed languages, and multilingual media.

 Advisor: Ann Hall

 Students take a combination of required courses and concentration courses depending on the track in which they specialize.
-Each semester, courses are listed on a form called the Degree Plan (available in Forms).
-Students work with their Advisor to discuss the courses to take and their relation to their broader goals.
+Each semester, courses are listed on a form called the Degree Plan (available in Documents & Forms).
+Students work with their advisor to discuss the courses to take and their relation to their broader goals.